Kamrul-SQA-Engineer/ThumbPress-Plugin-Testing/README.md

 # ThumbPress-Plugin-Testing
-Upload test case and bug report ThumbPress Plugin according to email instruction.
+Upload test case and bug report ThumbPress Plugin .
 In the test case I added all executed test cases and the bug report added the fail test cases.